 The answer is yes, a conference can be considered a type of business meeting.
 However, not all business meetings qualify as conferences.
 While both involve discussions and networking, conferences typically encompass a broader range of activities and attendees, focusing on a specific theme or industry.

-In essence, whether you’re attending a small team meeting or a large international conference, both play vital roles in fostering collaboration and growth.
+In essence, whether you’re attending a small team meeting or a large international conference, both play vital roles in promoting collaboration and growth.
 Taking advantage of the unique characteristics of each can help you manage your professional life more effectively.

-What Is a Conference and Business Meeting?
+What is a Conference and Business Meeting?

 Conferences and business meetings play crucial roles in professional growth and organizational success.
 Each has a distinct purpose, so understanding them can help us approach them more effectively.
 Here’s explore what each entails.